HISTORY

 As a result of Mayor’s vision, the Ohio Energy and Advanced Manufacturing Center, Inc. (OEAMC) was born.
 The group met as a committee of volunteers for several years until the Mayor instructed his Law Director to file for incorporation on behalf of the committee.

-Below is a chronological list of our most significant activities and accomplishments over the past ten years.
+Below is a chronological list of the most significant activities and accomplishments of the

-In 2008, we partnered with a for-profit manufacturing company and the Ohio Northern University on a grant application to create a $3 million Materials Deposition Center (MDC) which utilizes additive 3-D printing technology to turns physical design into made-on-demand products.
+In 2008, we partnered with a for-profit manufacturing company and the Ohio Northern University on a grant application to create a $3 million Materials Deposition Center (MDC) which would utilize additive 3-D printing technology to turns physical design into made-on-demand products.

-Also, in 2008, we implemented another recommendation of the Ford Foundation team which was to officially incorporate as a non-profit corporation.
+In 2009, we implemented another recommendation of the Ford Foundation team, which was to officially incorporate as a non-profit corporation.

-In 2010, Ohio Development Services Agency (ODSA) Director, Christiane Schmenk, visited Lima to tour our new Energy Efficient Selective Protective Mask Line Project, which was made possible by a million dollar ARRA grant.
+In 2010, Ohio Development Services Agency (ODSA) Director, Christiane Schmenk, visited Lima to tour our new Energy Efficient Selective Protective Mask Line Project, which was made possible by a million dollar American Recovery and Reinvestment Act (ARRA) of 2009 a federal stimulus package designed to jumpstart the economy, save/create jobs, and invest in infrastructure, education, and energy.
 She was impressed with the number of R&D projects the OEAMC had accomplished to date and helped us secure a grant to assist us in continuing and expanding our work.

-By 2010, we had been in existence for five years and we recognized that in order to ensure our continued growth we needed to implement the two more steps recommended by the Ford Foundation, which were; 1) hire a full time CEO, and 2) construct our own technology center.
+We had now been in existence for five years and we recognized that in order to ensure our continued growth we needed to implement the final steps recommended by the Ford Foundation.
+Those two steps were: 1) hire a full time CEO, and 2) construct our own technology center.
 Until this time all the research projects we collaborated on were being housed within the facilities of our for-profit partners.

-In 2011, Judith Cowan resigned from the OEAMC Board of Directors and became the organization’s first full time President and CEO.
-We also felt this was a good time to bring all our board members, our new President and our legal advisor together for a comprehensive off-site Strategic Planning exercise.
+In 2011, Judith Cowan became the organization’s first full time President and CEO.
+We felt this was a perfect time to bring all our board members, our new President and our legal advisor together for a comprehensive off-site Strategic Planning exercise.
 We held our workshop at the Aileron Center for Business in Dayton, Ohio, which was built by Clay Mathile, former owner of the IAMS Pet Food Company.
-The workshop was conducted by Darcy Bien, a Harvard School of Business graduate who works on behalf of Aileron.
+The workshop was conducted by a Harvard School of Business graduate who worked for Aileron.
 We walked away from the workshop with a strategic road map for our future.

 In 2012, we were awarded a $1.4 million grant from the United States Department of Commerce, Economic Development Administration (EDA) to construct a new 20,000 square foot Research Center in Lima, Ohio.
 We matched the grant funds with a loan from the Ohio Research and Development Loan Program and the result is a beautiful new facility located in the Lima Technology Park.

 In 2014, representatives of the OEAMC held a strategy meeting with the engineering team at the Husky Lima Refinery.
-The goal of the meeting was to identify potential joint research projects that would benefit not only the Lima Refinery, but all seven chemical companies located on the large Lima Petrochemical Campus.
-The OEAMC has since been awarded over $200,000 in federal grant funds to conduct a feasibility study for the potential creation of a liquids and metals analysis laboratory / R&D Center in Lima, Ohio.
+The goal of the meeting was to identify potential joint research projects that would benefit not only the Lima Refinery, but all seven chemical companies located on Lima’s large Lima Petrochemical Campus.
+The OEAMC was awarded over $200,000 in federal grant funds to conduct a feasibility study for the potential creation of a liquids and metals analysis laboratory within the OEAMC’s R&D Center.

 2016

-In the ten years since the Mayor convened his initial technology development committee in 2005, the OEAMC has led or collaborated on over $27.5 million in funded projects and we have $1.4 million in grants funds in the pipeline.
+In the ten years since the mayor convened his initial technology development committee in 2005, the OEAMC has led or collaborated on over $27.5 million in funded projects, and we had $1.4 million in grants funds in the pipeline.
 We have been recognized as the primary regional R&D Center by regional for-profit companies, National Laboratories, federal agencies and our federal legislators.

 Our partners